 Lasky does capture to some extent the horror of bombed out Stalingrad and the terror of fighting the oncoming panzers and German army.
 However, her focus is more on the main character, Valya's struggle to become a pilot and her role as a night witch.
 The story follows the night witches as they liberate first Stalingrad, then the Kursk peninsula, then Soviet Russia, as they move through the Ukraine and into Poland and finally into Germany.

 Valya and the other night witches know they cannot be captured because of Stalin's views about his own soldiers being captured; "There are no Soviet prisoners of war only traitors..."
 This makes Valya and the other pilots terrified of being shot down and becoming a prisoner of war.
-When Tatyana is lost and her fate unknown, Valya worries.
+When Tatyana is lost and her fate unknown, Valya is worried.
 If her sister is alive and a German prisoner, the Russian soldiers will kill her when they find her.
 As Valya states "Stalin believes that in Hitler's camps there are no prisoners of war, only Russian traitors.
 Surrender, even if one is wounded, is considered a criminal act...In Stalin's mind, 'true patriots' would not permit themselves to be captured, but would have fled east to the Urals."
-When she is shot down behind the lines her commander Major Yevdokia Bershanskaya works to have her rescued because Valya's fate once the Soviets liberate the area will be worse than death.
+When she is shot down behind the lines, her commander, Major Yevdokia Bershanskaya works to have her rescued because Valya's fate once the Soviets liberate the area will be worse than death.
 Eventually Bershanskaya tells Valya, "...every time a German prisoner camp is liberated, these SMERSH units and NKVD officers move in to interrogate the Russian prisoners, the 'traitors' who allowed themselves to be captured.
 These agents are charged with evaluating the prisoners' loyalty to the Soviet Union.
 Stalin is paranoid.
 He is as bad as Hitler."
 To prevent this from happening to Valya, Bershanskaya gives Valya cyanide tablets when she is sent on a mission to rescue her sister.

 Valentina is a fully developed character; strong willed, courageous and intelligent.
 She's resourceful but seems incredibly self-possessed despite the death of her father, mother and grandmother, the loss of her home and the horrors of war.
 When Valentina first begins working with the night witches, she devises a new plan to make refueling and loading the planes faster.
 This gets her noticed by Yevdokiya Bershanskaya, commander of the 588th Regiment who decides to promote her.
 But Tatyana disagrees and only reluctantly accepts Valentina in her new role.
 This results in their relationship becoming strained.
-It takes the downing of Tatyana and her rescue that brings the two sisters together.
+It takes the downing of Tatyana and her rescue that reconciles the two sisters.
 When Tatyana does not return from a mission and is believed to have been lost, Valya is inconsolable.
 "My grief is bottomless, and I'm grieving for two of us, for I am lost as well.
 The person who infused me with purpose and meaning is gone.
 Without Tatyana I am nothing."

 Lasky only briefly touches on the conflict Valya and her friend Yuri who is a sniper, experience as they kill people during the war.
 When Valya thanks Yuri for saving her life and preventing her from getting on the boat, he tells her "...You see, I'm a sniper.
 I kill all day, all night long.
 But I got to save you.
 Save a life.
 I felt human again."
 For Valya it is different.
 "I can't forget how I almost crossed my fingers when I asked which Yana had died.
 Is there something wrong with me?
 I wonder if my sister witches ever have thoughts like these.
 Killing from the air is easy.
 We see the target but not the human face behind the target.
 The consequences are distant.
 But somewhere there is undoubtedly another little four-year-old girl in Germany whose papa I have killed."
 Valya, after bombing a train, which she found thrilling, wonders, "Am I truly becoming a witch?
 Have I become addicted to killing?"